 In addition to helping their expansive customer base of salons and distributors, Abundant Beauty’s foresight and preparation have had positive local impact as well.
 After finding that many area businesses were unable to find masks, Abundant Beauty began selling some of their inventory to local businesses outside of their own industry.
 “It’s been wonderful seeing local businesses banding together,” Patti says.

 In order to keep up with the rising demand for their protective products, Abundant Beauty turned to BankFive for additional financing.
 “BankFive was great,” explains Patti.
 “We went to them because we really needed something, like a line of credit, to be able to bring these supplies in fast.
-We worked with [Business Banking Officer] Stephanie DeSousa, and she was great.
+We worked with BankFive and our Business Development Officer was great.
 She coached us through the whole thing and got the line of credit done for us within 48 hours.
 We were totally impressed.”

 Another thing that Patti and Angele did was utilize social media to stay in touch with their clients and prospective customers.
 “While the salons were closed, we supplied online tutorials so beauty professionals could keep educating themselves,” says Patti.
 “We actually ended up gaining a lot of new clients during that time because with all of the salons closed, our client base had time to go online, research and look for healthier products.
 And with this new normal in the world, we’re really seeing that people are looking for healthier alternatives right now, and they’re coming to us for those products.”